 First launched in 1999, the Buffalo Trace Kentucky Straight Bourbon is the distillery’s flagship.
 Around 25 – 30 barrels go into each batch before it is bottled at 40% abv.

 Buffalo Trace retails in the UK for approximately £25 a bottle.

 Smell: Vanilla.
 Toffee popcorn.
 Sweetcorn.
 Orange.
 Caramel and a dusting of cinnamon.
 Wee splash of rum.

 Taste: Lots of Toffee.
 Rum again.
 Brown sugar.
 Charred oak and woody spice.
 Raisins.
 Coffee.
 Vanilla.

-Like a big old hug in a dram.
+Thoughts: Not the most complex dram you’ll ever come across but if full flavour is your thing, you certainly get bang for your buck with Buffalo Trace.
+It’s a bit like like a big old hug in a glass.
 The whiskey equivalent of comfort food – warm, rich and rather satisfying.
 Perhaps doesn’t offer much in the way of surprises but for just £25 a bottle there can be few complaints.

 *You can buy the whisky in this article from Master of Malt.
 Click here

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.